Scaruffi.com

 The goal

-Create a highly usable website that is more friendly to neurodivergent users, which at the same time respects the design heritage of Scaruffi.com and incorporates elements of Piero's original vision in 1998
+Create a highly usable website that is more friendly to disabled users, which at the same time respects the design heritage of Scaruffi.com and incorporates elements of Piero's original vision in 1998.

 Primary concerns